 How Does It Work

 More even, glowing and smoother skin tones with less acne.
-Microdermabrasion side effects are rare and generally temporary.
-The specific risks and the suitability of microdermabrasion procedures for a given individual can be determined only at the time of consultation.
-All microdermabrasion procedures have some degree of risk.
-Minor complications from microdermabrasion that do not affect the outcome occur occasionally.
-There is no down time after microdermabrasion and individuals return to regular activities the same day.
+Side effects are rare and generally temporary.
+The specific risks and the suitability of these procedures for a given individual can be determined only at the time of consultation.
+All procedures have some degree of risk.
+Minor complications that do not affect the outcome occur occasionally.
+There is no down time and individuals return to regular activities the same day.

 - Reduces acne scars on the face and back